-They praised the thoughtful and gregarious scholar for leaving an indelible mark not only on his many students and colleagues at UC Hastings but also on the development of law and public policy.
+They praised the thoughtful and gregarious scholar for leaving an indelible mark not only on his many students and colleagues at UC Law SF but also on the development of law and public policy.
 What many recall most vividly is that his intellect was always accessible.

-As a new UC Hastings Law professor in the early 1970s, Grodin would frequently drop by the Hastings Law Journal library to strike up conversations with students about three of his favorite subjects: labor law, constitutional law, and politics.
+As a new UC Law SF professor in the early 1970s, Grodin would frequently drop by the UC Law SF Journal library to strike up conversations with students about three of his favorite subjects: labor law, constitutional law, and politics.